daffainfo/ctf-writeup/Rush CTF 2023/Blog/README.md

 > Hey what do you think about my blog?

 ## About the Challenge
-We have been given a plain website that contains a blog
+We were given a plain website that contains a blog

 ![preview](images/preview.png)